 Back at the Parador, we enjoyed some ice-cold beers to slake our parched throats.

 Tenerife is small enough that most places can be visited as daytrips from one strategic location.
 The first time we visited Tenerife we stayed near San Juan de las Ramblas on the north coast, and the second time we stayed near La Orotava.
-Both times we rented a casita, a small holiday home/cabin with a kitchenette and private patio spaces.
+Both times we rented a casita, a small holiday home/cabin with a kitchenette and a private patio space.
 Compared to a hotel room, it’s nice to have a bit of space if you’re staying in one place for a week.

-Our casita near La Orotava has a rooftop patio from where there were views of the sea, La Orotava Valley, and the summit of Teide.
+Our casita near La Orotava had a rooftop patio from where there were views of the sea, La Orotava Valley, and the summit of Teide.
 After a day of hiking, we’d sit up there to watch the sunset.

 The views of La Orotava valley were extensive.
 It’s a densely populated area, yet it is green with many small plots of farmland.
 Many plants and crops thrive in the volcanic soil.
 At times the summit of Teide peeked out from behind the clouds.